tmigimatsu/cs225a-dist/README.md

 Repository for class resources: CS225a experimental robotics

 Installation Instructions:
 1. Install Brew for Mac or have Ubuntu installed or any other distro with the following packages.
-Also install git and hg (mercurial).
+Also install git.
 Windows will have to dualboot ubuntu or install a VM.

 2. Install Cmake